 That people might lie and mislead to win elections isn't really a surprise - there's nothing modern about the idea.
 Looking back at historical elections for a quiet era of civility is often a disappointment, revealing personal attacks and misinformation that would make even today's lowest spin doctor blush.
 Disinformation makes democracy worse, but it's always been there - what can you really do about it?

 On the other hand it would once have been said you can't do much about the snake oil salesman - but we've made progress at clawing back advertising space for the public good.
 If a product is marketed as a high-tech water-finding device but turns out to be a stick, you can challenge the advert.
-If your broadband provider runs an advert saying they're the fastest (when using a pigeon might be a better bet) there is something you can do about it.
 Your complaint will be dealt with formally; serious people will sit in a room and review the evidence and, if they agree with you, will stop that company from re-running the advert.
 It's not perfect, but it's much better than nothing.

 We have no such protection during elections.
 If someone says on their leaflet that a proposal is going to cost hundreds of millions (when it won't), or that they voted to protect the local hospital (when they didn't) there's nowhere you can go.
 You can put it on Facebook, you can go door to door and tell everyone - but there is nothing you can do to stop them printing it again, and again.

 Despite the obvious importance of voters being informed, we hold the claims of politicians and campaigners to a far lower standard than we do shampoo commercials.

 Fixing this is complicated.
 It's all very well saying voters should be told the truth, but who's going to decide what the truth is?
 Retired politicians?
 Judges?

 This is a hard problem - but it isn't an unsolvable one.
 We can raise the standards for truth in elections and there are several working systems internationally we can learn from.

 Specifically, we should aim for two changes: